ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 - to a page with the inline layout already on it
 - inside another 'Add another' component to create a subsection -- screenreaders may not announce it, and it may make the page harder to use for everyone

+#### The ‘Remove’ button

+Do not change the button position, as this may make it harder for zoom users to use the component.

 #### Other parts of the page

 When users interact with this component, pages will get longer and more complex.
 Keep the rest of the page lean.
 This will also help users to identify -- and recover from -- errors.